Metabolism associated fatty liver disease (NAFLD/MASLD)

 • Genetic factors

-How severe can NAFLD get?
-(Stages of NAFLD)
+How severe can MASLD get?
+(Stages of MASLD)

 Stage 0: Fat in the liver

 There is a build-up of abnormal fat in the liver, but the liver has not been damaged or scarred.
-At this stage, NAFLD is fully reversible with healthy living.
+At this stage, MASLD is fully reversible with healthy living.

-Non-alcoholic steatohepatitis (NASH) is a result of the fat in the liver causing inflammation and damage to your liver.
+Metabolism associated steatohepatitis (MASH) is a result of the fat in the liver causing inflammation and damage to your liver.
 At this stage the inflammation can cause an increase in stiffness (fibrosis) in the liver, however your liver is still functioning well.
-Healthy living can reverse the damage and any underlying NAFLD.
+Healthy living can reverse the damage and any underlying MASLD.

 At this stage the liver has accumulated a lot of damage and a lot of scarring is present (advanced fibrosis).
 It is urgent to prevent and stop any further liver damage and scarring before it progresses to a permanent state of damage (liver cirrhosis).
 With proper management and a healthy lifestyle, some of the damage can be repaired and the liver may be able to perform all of its functions.
 At this stage your doctor may request to see you more frequently and perform certain tests to check the health of your liver and to screen for liver cancer.